Smart Order Routing (SOR): Best Execution | VPK Logic

 Conclusion: SOR Is the Invisible Hand

-Smart Order Routing is one of the key reasons institutions execute with surgical accuracy while retail traders struggle with slippage.
-Retail cannot compete with this technologically superior execution system, but you can learn to interpret the footprints SOR leaves on price.
+Smart Order Routing is a key reason institutions execute with surgical accuracy.
+You can learn to interpret the footprints SOR leaves on price by studying market structure.

 Read more blogs